 The Perse School

-All new members of teaching staff conduct a classroom-based research project during their first two years at the school as part of their induction programme.
-These projects usually take the form of action research, which is shared with colleagues through departmental meetings or the annual research INSET event, Twilight Research.
+All new members of teaching staff conduct a classroom-based research project during their first four terms at the school as part of their induction programme.
+These projects usually take the form of action research, which is shared with colleagues through departmental meetings or the annual research INSET event: Research Twilight.

-In summer term, the school organises a staff training event to showcase the educational research projects that have been completed that year.
-The after-school event, known as Twilight Research, allows teachers from across the school present their research to colleagues and discuss new approaches for the year ahead.
+Once a year, the school organises a staff training event to showcase the educational research projects that have been completed that year.
+The after-school event, allows teachers from across the school present their research to colleagues and discuss new approaches for the year ahead.

 Whole School Research